djdjdallas/statement-convertor/src/components/blog/USAGE_EXAMPLES.md

         <p>
           Statement Desk is our top pick for most users, offering the perfect balance of accuracy, speed, and features.
-The AI-powered extraction correctly identified 99% of transactions in our tests, significantly better than competitors.
+The AI-powered extraction correctly identified 95-98% of transactions in our tests, significantly better than competitors.
         </p>

         <p><strong>Pros:</strong></p>
         <ul>
-          <li>99% accuracy with AI-powered extraction</li>
+          <li>95-98% accuracy with AI-powered extraction in our testing</li>
           <li>Lightning-fast processing (30 seconds average)</li>
           <li>Automatic transaction categorization</li>
           <li>200+ banks supported</li>